mlhpdx/SimplestLoadBalancer/Readme.md

           four bytes for ip to add
 ```

-Weights are used to control the relative amount of traffic delivered to each backend.
-If no weight is specified the default value of 100 (configurable with `--default-target-weight`) will be applied to the backend, and each will receive the same volume of packets.
-That said, it's expected (and advisable) that backends tune the weight value in their admin packets based on their ability to handle traffic (perhaps reduced when CPU is high, updates are being applied, etc.).
-For example:

-- If three backends are known to an SLB with weights of `100`, `50` and `50`, respectively, then the first will receive 50% of the traffic and the second and third will each get 25%.
-- If two backends are known to an SLB with weights of `31` and `31`, respectively, then each will receive 50% of the traffic.

-It's important to send admin packets reliably and at a sufficient cadence.
-Each time an packet is received by SLB the backend's "last seen" time is updated.
-If 30 seconds (configurable with `--target-timeout`) passes without a backend being seen, it is removed and no further traffic will be sent to it.

 To immeadiately remove a target send a packet with `0x86` as the first byte instead of `0x11` (if sent from a management server, append the IP of the backend to remove):

 ```